bytezyme/phoebe-shelves-clt/README.md

 ![Example image of Phoebe Shelves CLT in use](https://github.com/anthony-agbay/phoebe-shelves-clt/blob/main/img/phoebe-shelves-clt-example.png)

 Phoebe Shelves is reading management tool based on 1) a book database and 2) a reading database.
-The command line tools provides tools for managing these databases as a pair of CSV files via the command line.
+The command line tools provides tools for managing these databases.
 Currently, the tools support the following actions:

 - Adding, editing, and removing entries from both databases
 - Automatic calculation of the time for each reading event (days)